brianegan/codelabs/dartpad_codelabs/src/reactive_code/riverpod_02/instructions.md

 blocks and trigger the data update.

 ## TODO: Wrap the root widget with ProviderScope
-However, for the entire widget tree to be able to read providers, the entire application needs to be wrapped with ``ProviderScope()``.
+For the entire widget tree to be able to read providers, the entire application needs to be wrapped with ``ProviderScope()``.
 This is where the state of the providers will be stored.
 So in your `main()` method, you can wrap the `MyApp()` widget with `ProviderScope()`